infinum/qa-handbook/Testing/Testing - Mobile.md

 > Some of the apps that you see in the ‌Mac App Store‌ are labeled with a warning that says "Not Verified for macOS," these apps are not optimized for use on a Mac.

+**Mac App Store availability**

-Mac App Store availability - by default, apps are published automatically on the Mac App Store.
+By default, apps are published automatically on the Mac App Store.
 App availability can be managed at any time in App Store Connect.

-### Circumventing the App Store or "sideloading" apps
+**Circumventing the App Store or "sideloading" apps**

-Apps could be downloaded and installed via a third-party app (sideloaded) but Apple has disabled this feature on ‌M1‌ Macs running macOS Big Sur 11.1 or newer.
-Currently the only way to install the iPhone or iPad app on the M1 machine is to download it through the App Store.
+Apps could be downloaded and installed via a third-party app (sideloaded) but Apple has disabled this feature on M1 Macs running macOS Big Sur 11.1 or newer.
+Currently, the only way to install the iPhone or iPad app on the M1 machine is to download it through the App Store.

 ---